 Geraldton,Western Australia 6530

 The Drylands Permaculture Farm, is managed by the Drylands Foundation, a not-for-profit environmental organisation.

-The Foundation utilises the Farm, to promote and demonstrate environmental sustainability through social enterprise.
+The Foundation utilises the Farm, to promote and demonstrate environmental sustainability and conservation through social enterprise.

-Photo: Bee pollinating Rosemary flowers © J. Firth 2011
+Photo: Bee pollinating Rosemary © J. Firth 2011